-This free admission art museum changes its exhibitions regularly and hangs works from their permanent collection alongside major museum loans, work from local artists, community groups, school children, and students.
+The Falmouth Art Gallery in Cornwall changes its exhibitions regularly and hangs works from their permanent collection alongside major museum loans, work from local artists, community groups, school children, and students.
 There is truly something for everyone to enjoy at Falmouth Art Gallery in Cornwall.

-The Hospital accepts any bird in need of care, to heal and return them to the wild.
+The MouseHole Bird Hospital accepts any bird in need of care, to heal and return them to the wild.
 If this not possible and the birds take kindly to captivity, they are given sanctuary for the rest of their lives.
 Each year, approximately 1,500 birds are treated at the Hospital, and the sanctuary averages 100 permanent residents.
 The hospital and sanctuary welcomes visitors and does not charge an admission fee, but would certainly appreciate donations if you felt led to give.
-The Red-Billed Chough, also called the Cornish Chough, is just one type of bird at the Mousehole Bird Hospital.
+The Red-Billed Chough, also called the Cornish Chough, is one type of bird you will see at the Mousehole Bird Hospital.

-Many people have heard of Guglielmo Marconi, Nobel prize winner and pioneer in telegram technology.
-Few people, however, know that he sent his first trans-Atlantic signal from Poldhu, Cornwall to Newfoundland – a distance of over 2200 miles.
+Many people have heard of Guglielmo Marconi, the Nobel prize winner and pioneer in telegram technology.
+Few people, however, know that he sent his first trans-Atlantic signal from Poldhu, Cornwall to Newfoundland, Canada – a distance of over 2200 miles.
 The Marconi Center is one of the best free Cornwall attractions and stands just a few yards away from the original transmission site and contains information and exhibits on Marconi’s breakthrough technology.

 Children especially will love visiting this organic dairy farm in the Cornish countryside.
 The site allows visitors to meet the animals, stroll around the meadows, and enjoy the tranquility by the ponds.
 After exploring, be sure to check out their restaurant and ice cream shop, where you can choose from over 30 flavors of homemade ice cream.